Lynn Stuart Pathway

 That piece was dedicated on Memorial Day 2014.

-The work differs from Lara’s others at the site in that it uses a technique called bas-relief, in which most of the sculpture is depicted in shallow depth.
+The work differs from Lara’s others at the site in that it uses a technique called bas-relief, in which most of the sculpture is depicted in shallow, nearly 2-D depth.

-Local historian Bill Youngkin featured Velasquez in the Eagle newspaper series “Brazos Valley Veterans.”
+Local historian Bill Youngkin featured Velasquez in his The Eagle newspaper series “Brazos Valley Veterans.”

 Few places in America better salute that service to country than the Brazos Valley Veterans Memorial and the Lynn Stuart Pathway.